Aliciaworld/DS-TakeHomeChallenges/README.md

-My solution to the book——“A Collection of Data Science Take-Home Challenges.”
+This repository showed my solutions to the book——“A Collection of Data Science Take-Home Challenges.”
 (Python)